 Wind Speed: The wind speed values from the starboard wind sensor deviated significantly from the other two (port and ultrasonic) sensors throughout the voyage.
-An automated wind speed filter was implemented to flag regions where the deviation from the other sensors was greater than 3.0 knots (set to suspect) and 3.5 knots (data NaNed) with a hysteresis thresholds bands of +/-5%.
+An automated wind speed filter was implemented to flag regions where the deviation from the other sensors was greater than 3.5 knots (set to suspect) and 4.0 knots (data NaNed) with a hysteresis thresholds bands of +/-5%.
 This was applied to both relative and true starboard wind speed.
-Approximately 0.5% of the starboard data has been flagged as suspect and 10.2% has been removed or missing (NaNed).
+To further clean the data, some additional manual QC'ing was also applied.
+Approximately 1.6% of the starboard data has been flagged as suspect and 6.7% has been removed or missing (NaNed).

 Wind Direction: An automated filter was implemented to remove data spikes and was applied to both the port and starboard (true and relative) wind direction.
 The filter was applied only in a few selected regions which appeared to be very noisy or spiky.
 The majority of the spikes appeared to have been correctly flagged and removed.
 However with automated filtering it is possible that a very small percentage of data points may have been misidentified.
 The filter removes data points when the wind speed is below 2.0 knots (wind direction is indeterminate) or when spikes are detected to be more than 60 degrees from a moving average.
+To further clean the data, some additional manual QC'ing was also applied.